ayantika-khanra/ayantika-khanra.github.io/content/authors/admin/_index.md

 I'm a data analyst with a strong foundation in math, statistics, and programming.
 Previously, I worked as a scientific data analyst and developed Python codes to turn large, complex datasets into clear, actionable insights.

+### Technical Skills
-**Technical Skills:** Python, SQL, PowerBI ,Advanced Excel, Git, Linux Shell
+Python, SQL, PowerBI ,Advanced Excel, Git, Linux Shell

 ### Experience
 Scientific Data Analyst (Aug 2020-Sep 2025)